zazuko/barnard59/.changeset/smooth-crews-travel.md

 "barnard59-test-e2e": patch
 ---

-Change the operation URLs to be HTTPS (re zazuko/barnard59-website#4)
+Change the operation URLs to be HTTPS (re zazuko/barnard59-website#4).
+This will only be a breaking change to those using the [shorthand step syntax](https://data-centric.zazuko.com/docs/workflows/explanations/simplified-syntax).